11th cent. From Latin planus 'id.'

 From Proto-Italic *plāno- 'id.'
 From Proto-Indo-European *pleh2-nó- "flattened."

-The origin of the surnames de Llano, Llan, Llana, Llanas and Llanos.
-Further the origin of Llanes, a town in Oviedo.
+The origin of the surnames de Llano, Llan, Llana, Llanas and Llanos, and of Llanes, a town in Oviedo.

 Asturian llanu, Portuguese chão, Catalan pla, French plan, Italian: piano, Romanian plan